 If you have a tracking system like that, make sure to get the most out of it.

 Not only is it super-fancy, but it also lets your customer know exactly when their order arrives.
 And sets expectations.
 Another brand that does this exceptionally well is Uber.
-Even though they do this all in-app, and I’m an email guy, I can appreciate how precisely you can track your driver:
+Even though they do this all in-app, and I’m an email guy, I can appreciate how precisely you can track your driver, many of them having ELDs installed to be extra cautious.

 4. This is what you ordered (remember?)